brikrey67/rails-views/readme.md

 <h1>All Artists</h1>
 ```

-Great, now let's refresh the page.
+`$, now let's refresh the page.
 There shouldn't be any more errors so we know everything has been wired up correctly!

 ### Next Steps